 Unit rationale, description and aim

 The aim of this unit is to provide students with an understanding of the central role number theory has in modern cryptography and knowledge of a wide variety of number theoretic ideas and techniques.
-Students will also have an appreciation of the risks and benefits of and some of the requirements needed to support secure cryptography.
-The applications of cryptography will support a consideration of how careful use of these tools can promote social good, but also how careless use can result in significant harm.
+Students will also have an appreciation of the risks and benefits of some of the requirements needed to support secure cryptography.
+The applications of cryptography will support a consideration of how the careful use of these tools can promote social good, but also how careless use can result in significant harm.

 2025 10